kodeman274/flappybird-lite/README.md

 - JavaScript

 ## Features
-- Responsive design that works on both desktop and mobile browsers.
+- This Web design is not yet responsive for smartphones that work in new browsers can be desktops
 - Simple and intuitive controls that are easy to learn.
 - Challenging gameplay that tests your timing and reflexes.